 I was born in Korea, and I immigrated to Canada with my family when I was 11 years old.
 While doing my pre-med studies, I had an opportunity to observe Chiropractic doctors in practice.
 It changed my view of healthcare, moving from sick care, into holistic and preventive health care.
 I wanted to change the quality of the life for my patients.

 Upon graduating from University of Calgary with a Bachelor’s degree in Human physiology and exercise, I entered Palmer College of Chiropractic, where I obtained my Doctorate of Chiropractic degree.
 While in Chiropractic College, I have taken extensive post-graduate training, which includes:

 • 200+ hours of training in Gonstead technique

 • 200+ hours in Functional clinical rehabilitation, including Selective Functional Movement Assessment ® (SFMA), Dynamic Neuromuscular Stabilization ® (DNS) and Shirley Sahrmann

 • 100+ hours in Soft tissue techniques, including Active Release Technique ® (ART) and Instrument assisted soft tissue techniques.

-I believe in correcting spinal joint misalignments to restore normal function of nervous system and to restore normal joint movement.
-I utilize Active Release Technique to correct muscle imbalance in order to facilitate the healing process.
-Lastly, individualized functional rehabilitation is used to retrain proper movement pattern to achieve ideal movement in everyday life and in high level sports.
+I believe in the effectiveness of Chiropractic techniques to restore normal function of nervous system and to restore normal joint movement.
+Individualized functional rehabilitation is also an important component that is used to retrain proper movement pattern to achieve ideal movement in everyday life and in high level sports.

 I aspire to work with all ages, gender and health, to restore their health so that they may live their life to the fullest.
 I also inspire to work with athletes to increase their potential and level of play.